datalab-org/datalab/pydatalab/docs/blocks/index.md

 - Enhanced automatic caching after block creation.
 - Improving the event system to enable richer UI interactions, e.g,. setting user parameters or controlling default plot styles.
 - Providing better support for custom user interfaces (i.e., allowing plugins to also specify custom Vue code).
+- Evolving the async backend so that each processing stage (file parsing, visualisation generation, database writes) runs as an independent task in a pipeline, enabling finer-grained progress reporting, per-stage retries, and better utilisation of multi-core servers via process-based workers.